 Stars: Ananta Jalil, Afiea Nusrat Barsha, Shaan, Don, Kabila, Nayak Raj Razzak, Suchorita

-Nishwartha Bhalobasa (English: Selfless Love or What is Love) is Bangladeshi romantic+ action+ comedy movie which was released on Eid al-Fitr, 2013 in Bangladesh.
+Nishwartha Bhalobasa (English: Selfless Love or What is Love) is a Bangladeshi romantic+ action+ comedy movie that was released on Eid al-Fitr, 2013 in Bangladesh.
 The movie received mixed reviews from critics in Bangladesh and abroad.
 It was a film that should be seen because it followed a different trend than other Dhallywood films and because it presented beautiful locations.

 1. Apur Panchali (2013)

 Writer: Kaushik Ganguly (screenplay)

 Stars: Parambrata Chatterjee, Parno Mittra, Gaurav Chakrabarty, Ardhendu Bannerjee

 Apur Panchali is not a film about a lost artist.
 It is an unnatural tale of Subir, whose life is a stark retelling of the screenplay of the Apu trilogy in real life.
 The story of the journey and the journey of a story both become the central theme of Apur Panchali.
 Definitely, a must-watch, director Kaushik Ganguly’s Apur Panchali crosses the backward path with Apu to help out the reel and real space through moments of parallel evidence.